joaovictorfgargalhone-beep/forge/README.md

 * --keep-la: keeps libtool .la files instead of deleting them (see "Cleanup" below).
 * --with-<opt>, --without-<opt>: answers  one of the recipe's OPTIONS on the command line instead of being prompted (see OPTIONS below).

+> ![NOTE]
-If heat()/mold() get interrupted (Ctrl+C, closed terminal, power loss) or fail partway through, the extracted source tree is kept as-is instead of being wiped -- running 'forge smith <pkg>' again picks up right where it left off.
+> If heat()/mold() get interrupted (Ctrl+C, closed terminal, power loss) or fail partway through, the extracted source tree is kept as-is instead of being wiped -- running 'forge smith <pkg>' again picks up right where it left off.
 This is NOT line-by-line resumption inside heat()/mold()/smith() -- Forge only tracks three checkpoints: whether the source is already extracted (or, for a GIT_URL recipe, cloned), whether heat() already finished successfully once, and whether mold() already finished successfully once.
 Whichever of heat()/mold() didn't finish is rerun from its own start on the next attempt (relying on make/ninja/cargo/x.py and most build systems being incremental by nature to skip what's already done, since their own build directory is preserved too); whichever DID finish is skipped entirely.
 This only resumes for the SAME version -- if the recipe's VERSION changed since the interrupted attempt, it starts fresh automatically.

 Use --clean to discard an in-progress build on purpose (e.g. after editing heat()/mold()/smith(), or if a build got into a bad state) instead of resuming it.